-The Department of Foreign Languages at Stonehill College fulfills its mission by teaching foreign languages, cultures and literatures, by promoting cross-cultural understanding, and by presenting models of effective pedagogy.
+The Department of Foreign Languages fulfills its mission by teaching foreign languages, cultures and literatures, by promoting cross-cultural understanding, and by presenting models of effective pedagogy.
 Members of the Department also serve the College and wider community in areas pertaining to foreign languages.